anaibol/awesome-serverless/README.md

 ## All in one solutions

-* ~~[1Backend](https://1backend.com)~~ - A complete platform with a strong focus on application composability, type safe APIs and client library generation.
 * [AppDrag](https://appdrag.com) - Cloud Backend with SQL database and serverless API builder, Cloud CMS with domain management and email marketing tools
 * [Firebase](https://www.firebase.com) - Realtime database, authentication, hosting.
 A powerful platform for your mobile or web application.
 * [Back4App](https://www.back4app.com) - A Backend as a Service platform powered by Parse Open Source which you can use to build your app faster, host it with no hassles and keep full control over your Backend.